defenseunicorns/embedded_engineering_technical_assessement/README.md

 ## Submission

-1. Please include a Makefile and build instructions.
+Please update the included Makefile and build include any custom build instructions.
+Acceptable submissions must be built via `make build` and `make run` and no more.

 Any compiler or operating system is OK, but GNU/Linux is preferred.
 Please use only the stdlib for questions 1 to 6.
 You can use whatever libraries (if wanted) for #7.